NicolasOmar/graphql-practice/README.md

 ## Requirements
  - [Node](https://nodejs.org/en/download/) v12.16.1 or above
- - A relational database (like PostgreSQL or SQL Server, for example)
+ - A relational database (like PostgreSQL or MySQL, for example)
  - [pgAdmin](https://www.pgadmin.org/) or any relational database client (for `3-prisma`)

 ## Repo Structure